browserengineering/book/book/animations.md

         return "DrawCompositedLayer()"
 ```

-Executing a `DrawCompositedLayer` is straightforward; we just need to
+Executing a `DrawCompositedLayer` is straightforward---just draw its surface
-keep track of the correct offset:
+into the parent surface.
+We just need to keep track of the correct offset:

 ``` {.python}
 class DrawCompositedLayer(DisplayItem):